-In both the Eastern Bering Sea and the Aleutian Islands, shortspine thornyheads have been retained almost 100% for the last ten years.
+A summary of the Other rockfish catch retained and discarded are shown in Table 14.5.
+Since 2003, discards and retention are reported for the entire BSAI region.
+From 2003-2007 the percent of Other Rockfish that were discarded has ranged from 29% (2005) to 46% (2007).
+Conversely, in both the Eastern Bering Sea and the Aleutian Islands, nearly 100% of shortspine thornyheads have been retained over the last ten years.
 The high rates of retention are due to the high value of shortspine thornyheads.
 This is especially true if they are caught using fixed-gear which yields a higher quality product than trawl gear (Hiatt, Felthoven and Terry 2002).